artpol84/slxc/README.md

     `for i in $(seq 1 n); do $SLX_PATH/slxc-new-node.sh cn$i; done`

-9. [Optional] Add Munge and SLURM installation paths to your PATH env variable.
+9. [Optional] Add Munge and SLURM installation paths to your PATH environment variable.
-    And `export SLURM_CONF=$SLURM_PATH/etc/slurm.conf` to let `sinfo`, `sbatch` and others know how to reach slurmctld.
+    And `export SLURM_CONF=$SLURM_PATH/etc/slurm.conf` to let `sinfo`, `sbatch` and others know how to reach `slurmctld`.

-10. Restart lxc-net service (in Ubuntu and Mint): sudo service lxc-net restart
+10. Restart lxc-net service (in Ubuntu and Mint):

+    `sudo service lxc-net restart`

 11. Start your cluster: